The Environmental Water Caucus:

 Conner Everts Joins the EWC Staff as Co-Facilitator

-Conner Everts has joined the staff of the EWC as a Co-Facilitator, replacing Nick Di Croce who is retiring effective June 15, 2014.
+Conner Everts has joined the staff of the EWC as a Co-Facilitator, replacing Nick Di Croce who retired June 15, 2014.
 Conner has a long background in water issues and most recently has been Executive Director of the Southern California Watershed Alliance.
 See his bio.

 Support for Wild & Scenic River Status For the Mokelumne River